emca-it/ITRS-Log-Analytics-7.x/15-Release_Notes/15-Release_Notes.md

 ### NewFeatures

-- Energy Logserver SIEM LITE - Initial step into Cyber Security
+- ITRS Log Analytics SIEM LITE - Initial step into Cyber Security
 - MSSP license provides transparent view to licensed sources
 - Sources Management: identify each source activity
 - UBA: SIEM module for tracking the nature of the user's behaviour and its changes